MERS: Camels

 A study performed between 2010 and 2013, in which the incidence of MERS was evaluated in 310 dromedary camels, revealed high titers of neutralizing antibodies to MERS-CoV in the blood serum of these animals.
 A further study sequenced MERS-CoV from nasal swabs of dromedary camels in Saudi Arabia and found they had sequences identical to previously sequenced human isolates.
 Some individual camels were also found to have more than one genomic variant in their nasopharynx.
-There is also a report of a Saudi Arabian man who became ill seven days after applying topical medicine to the noses of several sick camels and later he and one of the camels were found to have identical strains of MERS-CoV.
+There is also a 2014 report of a Saudi Arabian man who became ill seven days after applying topical medicine to the noses of several sick camels and later he and one of the camels were found to have identical strains of MERS-CoV.
 It is still unclear how the virus is transmitted from camels to humans.
-The World Health Organization advises avoiding contact with camels and to eat only fully cooked camel meat, pasteurized camel milk, and to avoid drinking camel urine.
-The Saudi Ministry of Agriculture has advised people to avoid contact with camels or wear breathing masks when around them.
+In 2014, the Saudi Ministry of Agriculture advised people to avoid contact with camels or wear breathing masks when around them.
 In response "some people have refused to listen to the government's advice" and kiss their camels in defiance of their government's advice.
+In 2020, the World Health Organization advised avoiding contact with camels and to eat only fully cooked camel meat, pasteurized camel milk, and to avoid drinking camel urine.